kestred/philomath/README.md

 The code architecture is briefly described in the [implementation](Implementation.md) doc.

-To the extent possible under law, I wave all copyright and related or neighboring rights to Philomath.
+To the extent possible under law, I waive all copyright and related or neighboring rights to Philomath.

 ![Public Domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)